Back

 In addition to practice, College Board also provides every student with an evidence-based set of tools to make it easier for them to identify their strengths and navigate their path to postsecondary options.

 Every student receives a Career Insights Snapshot with their SAT scores.
 The snapshot provides a list of growing careers across the state that are connected to students’ math and reading and writing skills.
-According to a fall 2024 national survey, 80% of students who viewed Career Insights Snapshot reported that they are committed to learning more about their abilities and interests.
+According to a fall 2024 national survey, 80% of students who viewed Career Insights Snapshot reported that they're committed to learning more about their abilities and interests.

 Innovations for Excellence